symfony/symfony-docs/http_cache.rst

 ----------------------------------

 With HTTP Caching, you cache the full output of a page (i.e. the response) and bypass your application *entirely* on subsequent requests.
-Of course, caching entire responses isn't always possible for highly dynamic sites, or is it?
+Caching entire responses isn't always possible for highly dynamic sites, or is it?
 With :doc:`Edge Side Includes (ESI) </http_cache/esi>`, you can use the power of HTTP caching on only *fragments* of your site.